ktrzaskoma/TrainSet/README.md

 # Trainset

-**Trainset** is a full-stack web application for managing train schedules and passenger services of the Warsaw Commuter Railway (*Warszawska Kolej Dojazdowa*).
+**Trainset** is a full-stack web application for managing train schedules and passenger services of the Warsaw Commuter Railway (*pl.
+Warszawska Kolej Dojazdowa*).
 It is compliant with the [GTFS (General Transit Feed Specification)](https://gtfs.org/) standard and built on a microservices architecture.

 ---